-We offer three levels of sedation dentistry.
+Dr. Azarbal offers three levels of sedation dentistry.
 The first is nitrous oxide, also known as laughing gas.
 This is a mild form of sedation that can completely relax you.
-You can learn more about this option on our nitrous oxide page.

 The second option is a single dose sedative medication given approximately an hour before treatment with or without nitrous oxide.
 The vast majority of patients who want or need sedation can be treated safely using this protocol.
-Under this protocol, medications are administered at the office and combined with nitrous oxide to make you comfortable and anxiety free during the procedure.
+Under this protocol, medications are administered at the office and combined with nitrous oxide to make you comfortable and anxiety-free during the procedure.

-A third, stronger form of sedation is I.V. sedation.
-We have a board-certified anesthesiologist administer the sedation.
+A third, stronger form of sedation is IV sedation.
+We have a board-certified anesthesiologist administer the IV sedation or General Anesthesia.
 This is the option we use with our patients who tell us they want to be “out” during the entire procedure.
 You will wake up without remembering the procedure, with your dental work completed.
 The Anesthesiologist in conjunction with the patient will determine which option will be more ideal between IV sedation and General Anesthesia, based on patient’s medical history and other considerations.